olcf/support-software-interview-exercise-01/README.md

 Your deliverable, at minimum:

 - Should provide an informative `README.md` (i.e., run/installation instructions, what could be improved, etc.)
-- Should ETL the provided CSV into a datastore of your choosing
+- Should ETL the provided CSV into a database of your choosing
 - Should gracefully handle omissions within the example dataset
 - Should provide a functional API endpoint at `/batch_jobs`
 - Your API endpoint should respond with a [JSON-API](http://jsonapi.org/format/#fetching-resources) document (string)